 It is an excellent Gemstone for women as it has a positive impact on their hormonal balance.
 It eases pain during menstruation and childbirth.

-Many cultures, it has been referred to as “The Lovers Gemstone “as it helps in finding true love.
+In many cultures, it has been referred to as “The Lovers Gemstone “as it helps in finding true love.